MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-recognizers.md

 ## Prerequisites

 * A general understanding of [how bots work][1] in the Bot Framework V4 SDK is helpful.
 * A general understanding of adaptive dialogs in the Bot Framework V4 SDK is helpful.
-For more information, see [Introduction to adaptive dialogs][2] and [Dialog libraries][3].
+For more information, see the [introduction to adaptive dialogs][2] and the [dialogs library][3].

 ## Introduction to Natural Language Processing in adaptive dialogs